GameFoundry/bsf/Documentation/Manuals/Native/User/advancedTextures.md

 HTexture texture = Texture::create(desc);
 ~~~~~~~~~~~~~

+> Low level rendering API is explained as a part of the developer manuals.

 # Writing data
 Once a texture has been created you might want to write some data to it.
 This is accomplished by calling @ref bs::Texture::writeData "Texture::writeData()".
 The method accepts a @ref bs::PixelData "PixelData" object, as well as a mip-map level and a face to write to.